 My sister and I made these wooden boxes last year.
 I love changing up the items in it.
 Currently, there are DIY Mercury Ornaments, ornaments from the Dollar Store, pine tree cuttings, and pine cones in it.

 Last year, I added in a Pallet Christmas Tree to the collection.
 It sits outside and I just love this tree so much, especially because it cost zero money.
 We had the pallet and paint and cut the star from cardboard.
 My sister had the spray paint for the star and a the little gem that sticks in the middle.
 Thank you to her bin of random craft supplies, this project came to completion!
 I followed this tutorial to get a general idea.

 Christmas decorating, and decorating in general, does not have to be stressful or cost a lot of money, friends.
 Browse Pinterest for some ideas and shop thrift stores.
 Paint is always helpful when you are doing DIY projects and can quickly change an item into something completely new!
 Save some spaghetti jars, paint them, and throw in some pine tree cuttings for a fresh look.
 Gather some friends together for a night of crafting and combine your supplies and ideas.

 Be creative and be you.

-Do you have any favorite Christmas crafts?
+Do you have any favorite DIY Christmas decor crafts?
 What are your tips?